Michael Di Venuto: Coaching

 In 2013, Di Venuto was appointed the Australian national cricket team's full-time batting coach by head coach Mickey Arthur.
 In January 2016, due to an illness to incumbent coach Darren Lehmann, Di Venuto was appointed senior coach for the T20I series against India.

-In February 2016 Di Venuto joined Surrey County Cricket Club as head coach, remaining there until 2020.
+In February 2016 Di Venuto joined Surrey County Cricket Club as head coach, remaining there until 2020; he was head coach in 2018 when the club won its first County Championship title since 2002.
 In July 2021, along with Jeff Vaughan, he was appointed as the assistant coach of the Australian men's cricket team.